-A good Credit Score is essential for your financial goals because the higher your Credit Score is, the less of a credit risk you are likely to be considered by a lender.
+A good Credit Score is vital to your financial goals because the higher your Credit Score is, the less of a credit risk you are likely to be considered by a lender.
 View your FICO® Score1 and more with Experian CreditWorksSM.

 1Credit score calculated based on FICO® Score 8 model.
 Your lender or insurer may use a different FICO® Score than FICO® Score 8, or another type of credit score altogether.
 Learn More.